MXHJohn314/User-Recognition-CS3120-Project-/README.md

 - We can only collect data from keystrokes sent to the typing test.
 No other windows are allowed to log keystrokes
 - No data sets will be available on this repo
-- The keylogger can be conveniently turned off at any time by closing the typing test
+- The program can be conveniently turned off at any time by closing the typing test

 This repository merely acts as a storage for code that can be used to demonstrate how to identify users based on the way that they type.